 Shortly after the wedding, the bride and groom will head off on their honeymoon.
 Honeymoons weren’t as exotic back then as they are in modern times.
 The couple would choose a place that was special to them where they could spend time together away from their home and families.
 It was the perfect way to start their new life together.

-On the day of a 1920s wedding, every detail matters.
+From the dairy of a 1920s bride.
+On your big day, every detail matters.
 From the hand-written place cards to the detailed entries in the bride's wedding diary.
 Many of these timeless traditions can make your modern wedding even more memorable, to give you and your partner the fondest of memories as you grow old together.

 Ready to plan your authentic style 1920’s wedding at a historic venue in Texas?
 Olde House would love to be a part of it.
 Book now!